LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 For the advanced hacker, this allows the user to search the game and locate addresses that do not use specified values.
 This search is long because the user may have to search many areas of memory.
 Luckily, once the desired address is found, most other relevant addresses are in the same basic area of memory.
 This search is useful for finding codes for health meters, etc. See below for further instructions.

 **Option 5: 8 or 16 Bit Search** <br>
-Allows you to perform a search for a value between 0-255 (8-bit) or for a value that is more than 255. but less than or equal to 65535 (16-bit).
+Allows you to perform a search for a value between 0-255 (8-bit) or for a value that is more than 255, but less than or equal to 65535 (16-bit).

 **NOTE: If your game crashes or locks up during any of the following procedures, simply turn your Nintendo 64 game system off, then turn it on again and start over.**

 #### KNOWN VALUE SEARCH

-A known value search is used to find codes when you know the value of what you are looking for, like "6 Lives or "100 Bullets."
+A known value search is used to find codes when you know the value of what you are looking for, like "6 Lives" or "100 Bullets."
 To start a known search, highlight the Known Value Search option in the Code Generator menu and press the A button.

 The Known Value Search menu appears and contains these 4 commands: